scrtdd

 Note

-profile.$name.crossCorrelation.waveformFiltering.* Filter waveforms before performing the cross-correlation
+profile.$name.crossCorrelation.waveformFiltering.* Filter waveforms before performing cross-correlation.

 profile.$name.crossCorrelation.waveformFiltering.filterString